clorenz4/getting-started-docs/README.md

 ### CHANGE BUILD/PLAYER SETTINGS

 Click File -> Build Settings

+Select Universal Windows Platform in the Platform window

 Click “Player Settings” in the bottom left corner
         Scroll down to “Other Settings”